Azure-Samples/azure-cosmos-db-cassandra-java-getting-started/README.md

 Azure Cosmos DB is a globally distributed multi-model database.
 One of the supported APIs is the Cassandra API.
 This sample walks you through creation of keyspace, table, inserting and querying the data.

-## Running this sample
+## Prerequisites
-* Before you can run this sample, you must have the following perquisites:
+Before you can run this sample, you must have the following prerequisites:
 	* [Java Development Kit (JDK) 1.7+](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
         * On Ubuntu, run `apt-get install default-jdk` to install the JDK.
     * Be sure to set the JAVA_HOME environment variable to point to the folder where the JDK is installed.